COP29: Who pays climate funding for developing countries? – DW – 11/11/2024

 How much should developed countries help developing ones?

-Alongside drastically cutting emissions, countries will face another major negotiating challenge in agreeing how much financial support developing countries should get to deal with the consequences of a warming world and to decarbonize their economies.
+Alongside drastically cutting emissions, countries face another major negotiating challenge — that of agreeing how much financial support developing countries should get to help deal with the consequences of a warming world and to decarbonize their economies.

-Niklas Höhne, a climate policy expert with German NGO New Climate Institute, believes states might agree to a figure of between $200 billion and $700 billion in Azerbaijan.
+Niklas Höhne, a climate policy expert with the New Climate Institute, a German NGO, believes states might agree to a figure of between $200 billion and $700 billion in Azerbaijan.

 "That would be a fair financial deal between the wealthier countries responsible for climate change and poorer countries suffering most from climate change," said Höhne.

-African and other developing nations, including India, have repeatedly called for annual financing of up to a trillion dollars — a tenfold increase on the current pledge.
+Developing nations, including India and many African countries, have repeatedly called for annual financing of up to a trillion dollars — a tenfold increase on the current pledge.
 Industrialized nations have dismissed those figures as unrealistic and want China and oil-rich Gulf states to share the financial burden.

 Dispute over who will pick up the climate tab

 United Arab Emirates (UAE), which hosted the 2023 climate conference, is also officially considered a developing country.
-Observers saw the petrostate's pledge to provide climate funding to poorer countries last year as a glimmer of hope that wealthy developing nations might be willing to share financial responsibility.
+Observers saw the petrostate's 2023 pledge to provide climate funding to poorer countries as a glimmer of hope that wealthier developing nations might be willing to share financial responsibility.

 During the UAE summit, the global community for the first time agreed to tackle the cause of the climate crisis by "transitioning away" from fossil fuels in the energy system.